-You can choose to start receiving your pension on or after reaching your 55th birthday.
+You can choose to start receiving your pension on or after reaching your 55th birthday (or 50th birthday if you left service before 14 April 2000).

 The Scheme's Normal Pension Age (NPA) is 65.
 If you take your pension before this age, your benefits may be reduced to reflect the longer potential payment period.
-If you decide to take your pension after your NPA, it will be higher.